 Say: Pretend that your group has a special Twitter account for students to "tweet" questions and receive advice.
 Today, it is your turn to respond to student tweets.
-Using the SWAG. skill set, and less than 140 characters, respond to the tweets on the following page.
-(If you need to use more than 140 characters you can.)
+Using the SWAG skill set, and less than 280 characters, respond to the tweets on the following page.
+(Twitter character limit is more than this now, but it should be kept short for the purpose of this activity).